 The trek to Choquequirao takes about 5 days starting in the town of Cachora.
 We did the guided hike with Apus Peru and had a fantastic time!
 Check out our full article about this trek here.

-Brave the Hike Up Rainbow Mountain
+4. Brave The Hike Up Rainbow Mountain

-Rainbow Mountain – also called Vinicunca or Montaña de Siete Colores is a 3-hour drive from Cusco.
-Once reaching the trailhead, it’s a 6 mile, challenging hike each way at high altitude.
+Rainbow Mountain – also called Vinicunca or Montaña de Siete Colores, is a 3-hour drive from Cusco.
+Once reaching the trailhead, it’s a 6-mile, challenging hike each way at high altitude.
 We recommend acclimating in Cusco for a few days before attempting this hike!

 It is especially important to dress appropriately and wear lots of sunscreen for this hike.
 The weather on Rainbow Mountain can change in the blink of an eye, so make sure to layer up.

-Explore the Ruins of Sacsayhuamán
+5. Explore The Ruins Of Sacsayhuamán

-The ruins of this fortress-temple are located just beyond Cusco’s northern city limits and date back to 1100 AD.
+The ruins of this fortress temple are located just beyond Cusco’s northern city limits and date back to 1100 AD.
 It was the largest structure built by the Incas during their reign and also one of their most incredible feats of engineering.

 The entire fortress encompasses a 12-mile radius and is perfect for those of you who love your ruins with a side of hiking.

 The Sacred Valley of the Incas was one of their main settlements during the peak of the Incan Empire.
-It encompasses all of the aforementioned destinations and many more, such as Pisac, Ollantaytambo, Chinchero, Maras Moray, Calca, and Urubamba.
+It encompasses all of the aforementioned destinations and many more, such as Pisac, Ollantaytambo, Chinchero, Maras, Moray, Calca, and Urubamba.

 Acclimatization hack: we recommend doing this tour on your first full day in Cusco.
 It’s a bit lower-altitude, and spending the day there can help you adjust to the thinner air at higher elevations.

-Visit the Maras Salt Ponds
+7. Visit The Maras Salt Mines

 If you’ve only got time to do a little bit of exploring within the city of Cusco, this neighbourhood is a must-see.
-It’s primarily composed of pedestrian-only streets, filled with artisanal shops, quaint cafes, and provides some of the best panoramic views of the city.
+It’s primarily composed of pedestrian-only streets, filled with artisanal shops quaint cafes, and provides some of the best panoramic views of the city.

-Find Handmade Treasures at Cusco Markets
+10. Find Handmade Treasures At Cusco Markets

 One of our favourite things to do in Cusco is to wander through the outdoor markets that can be found all around the city.